joyjoerge/jtest/profile.md

 ## What am I looking for?

-I am looking for a role where I can use my special point-and-mark skills to annotate research papers at academic institutions that offer certificate courses in the following areas: mythology, comics, and card games.
+I am looking for a role where I can use my special point-and-mark skills to annotate research papers at academic institutions that offer certificate courses in the following areas:

+1. mythology
+2. comics
+3. card games.

 For more information, see [example.com](https://www.example.com).